rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 What IPv6 address should be used?
 (CIDR subnet notation, “auto” or “none”) [default=auto]:
 ```

 This is necessary to easily back up the server, and can allow you to manage your LXD install from other computers.
-If that all sounds good to you, answer "yes" here/
+If that all sounds good to you, answer "yes" here

 ```
 Would you like the LXD server to be available over the network? (yes/no) [default=no]: yes